 Improve digestion and absorption of nutrients to improve Qi and Blood supply

 Nourishing the respective organs to regain pre-pregnancy vitality

 To address the concern of the safety of TCM herbs for breastfeeding mothers, as well as the risk of postpartum bleeding, it is advisable to only take TCM herbs that are prescribed by the physician.
 Together with proper rest and diet, the herbs will help mommies regain the balance of Qi and Blood at a pace in accordance with their body constitution.

 While Chinese herbs nourish the internal organs, acupuncture can be used to improve circulation.
 Mothers who suffer from conditions such as headache, osteoarthritis, lower back pain, carpal tunnel syndrome and tension may benefit from acupuncture right after delivery.

-Thomson Chinese Medicine offers postnatal TCM programmes.
+Thomson Chinese Medicine offers fertility clinic and postnatal TCM programmes in Singapore.
 These include 28 Days Confinement Herbal Care, Internal Rejuvenation for Mommies (post-confinement herbs) and Go Go Mommies (six sessions of acupuncture to relieve stress, fatigue, aches and pains).